Aliases for GFM1 Gene

 GeneCards Summary for GFM1 Gene

 GFM1 (G Elongation Factor, Mitochondrial 1) is a Protein Coding gene.
 Diseases associated with GFM1 include combined oxidative phosphorylation deficiency 1 and hepatoencephalopathy due to combined oxidative phosphorylation deficiency type 1.
-Among its related pathways are Organelle biogenesis and maintenance and Mitochondrial translation.
+Among its related pathways are Mitochondrial translation and Organelle biogenesis and maintenance.
 GO annotations related to this gene include poly(A) RNA binding and GTPase activity.

 UniProtKB/Swiss-Prot Summary for GFM1 Gene